Sorry, you need to enable JavaScript to visit this website.

 Schedules vary according to award program:

 • The Graduate College Travel Awards: These awards are scheduled 4 times a year, with internal deadlines in the Department of English in the early fall, late fall, late spring and early summer.
 Each deadline corresponds with conferences occurring within a given time frame (For example, August applications are for travel from October 1-Dec 31.)
 Application deadlines are announced regularly by email.
-If you have questions, contact Sheila Luna.
+If you have questions, contact Kira Assad.

 • The GPSA Travel Program: For Individual Travel Grants (and this is the case for Group Travel Grants, Out-of-State Career Development Grants, and Out-of-State internships as well), each month constitutes a funding cycle.
 Applications for these grants are due on the 1st of every month, two months prior to the month of departure.
 Applicants may apply up to three months ahead of their departure date, but no more than three months and no less than two months ahead.